WalkerGriggs/walkergriggs.com/content/posts/basic_english.md

 +++
 title = "Basic English"
 author = ["Walker Griggs"]
+description = """
+  "Basic English" considers the application of controlled languages -- simplified languages developed by linguists as a teaching aide -- in programming.
+This essay considers controlled languages as a practice in both education and maintenance.
+  """
 date = 2022-08-03
 categories = ["essays"]
 draft = false
-creator = "Emacs 27.1 (Org mode 9.6 + ox-hugo)"
+creator = "Emacs 27.2 (Org mode 9.4.4 + ox-hugo)"
-weight = 2001
+weight = 2006
 +++

 > It takes only 400 words of Basic to run a battleship; with 850 words you can run the planet.
 >
 > Ivor Armstrong Richards

 I'm terrible at learning foreign languages.
-In fact, I studied latin for 8 years -- a dead language for all intents and purposes -- and hardly remember a thing.
+In fact, I studied Latin for 8 years -- a dead language for all intents and purposes -- and hardly remember a thing.
 Recently I tried learning Italian; that fell by the wayside too.

 My experience with foreign languages could probably be summed up in one word: overwhelming.
 Gerunds and gerundives.
 Participle.
 Present perfect imperatives.
 Yet, somehow, there's a sizable population of polyglots out there who learn languages, or at least the basics, in just a few weeks.
 How?
 Enter: Basic English.